jamesjsjung/mslearn-tailspin-spacegame-web/README.md

 [![Build Status](https://dev.azure.com/IUSD/Space%20Game%20-%20web%20-%20Workflow/_apis/build/status%2Fmslearn-tailspin-spacegame-web?branchName=main)](https://dev.azure.com/IUSD/Space%20Game%20-%20web%20-%20Workflow/_build/latest?definitionId=89&branchName=main)
 # Contributing
-- from Work1
+- Changes from work1
-- from Work2
+- Changes from work2

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us